mdahllof/gendertext/README.md

 `ps_Cb`: Probability of superiority when all crime books are compared.

 `ps_Ob`: Probability of superiority when all non-crime books are compared.

+`aMd0`: Median value per authors of the first gender in the comparison.

+`aMd1`: Median value per authors of the second gender in the comparison.

 `p_a`, `p_b`, `p_Cb`, and `p_Ob`: p values for cases as above.